Law of three stages: Hierarchy of science

 Since Comte saw social science as an observation of human behavior and knowledge, his definition of sociology included observing humanity’s development of science itself.
 Because of this, Comte presented this introspective field of study as the science above all others.
-Sociology would both complete the body of positive sciences by discussing humanity as the last unstudied scientific field, and would link the fields of science together in human history, showing the "intimate interrelation of scientific and social development".
+Sociology would both complete the body of positive sciences by discussing humanity as the last unstudied scientific field and would link the fields of science together in human history, showing the "intimate interrelation of scientific and social development".

-To Comte, the law of three stages made development of sociology inevitable and necessary.
+To Comte, the law of three stages made the development of sociology inevitable and necessary.
 Comte saw the formation of his law as an active use of sociology, but this formation was dependent on other sciences reaching the positive stage; Comte’s three-stage law would not have evidence for a positive stage without the observed progression of other sciences through these three stages.
 Thus, sociology and its first law of three stages would be developed after other sciences were developed out of the metaphysical stage, with the observation of these developed sciences becoming the scientific evidence used in a positive stage of sociology.
 This special dependence on other sciences contributed to Comte’s view of sociology being the most complex.
-It also provided an explanation for sociology being the last science to be developed.
+It also explains sociology being the last science to be developed.

+Comte's view

-Comte saw the results of his three-stage law and sociology as not only inevitable, but good.
-In Comte’s eyes, the positive stage was not only the most evolved stage, but also the stage best for mankind.
-Through a continuous development of positive sciences, Comte hoped that humans would perfect their knowledge of the world and make real progress to improve the welfare of humanity.
+Comte saw the results of his three-stage law and sociology as not only inevitable but good.
+In Comte’s eyes, the positive stage was not only the most evolved but also the stage best for mankind.
+Through the continuous development of positive sciences, Comte hoped that humans would perfect their knowledge of the world and make real progress to improve the welfare of humanity.
 He acclaimed the positive stage as the "highest accomplishment of the human mind" and as having "natural superiority" over the other, more primitive stages.

 Overall, Comte saw his law of three stages as the start of the scientific field of sociology as a positive science.
 He believed this development was the key to completing positive philosophy and would finally allow humans to study every observable aspect of the universe.
 For Comte, sociology’s human-centered studies would relate the fields of science to each other as progressions in human history and make positive philosophy one coherent body of knowledge.
 Comte presented the positive stage as the final state of all sciences, which would allow human knowledge to be perfected, leading to human progress.